CUHK-AIoT-Sensing/AquaScan/image_reconstruction/README.md

 # image_reconstruction

 image_reconstruction is a Python program for reconstructing the "skip-scan" images.
+Since our method requires the nearby pixels not the full images, our method itself can be used even if we are collecting data, which decreases the overhead greatly.
+Noticed that code here is to process the full images, you can try to implement a steaming version.

 ```bash
 image_reconstruction/